If you own an Amazon Echo device, you probably know how Alexa responds when you ask her to show you funny cat videos.

 Sound aside, the main difference between Echo Show and Spot and other Echo devices is the presence of a screen.
 Echo Show features a rectangular 7" touchscreen display and a built-in webcam.
 Echo Spot comes with a round screen that is 2.5" in diameter and a webcam.
 These new features found in Echo Show and Spot unlock new possibilities for your home security cameras.

 1. Visual Feedback

-The first of Echo Show's new abilities is the ability to provide visual feedback.
-For example, when you ask Echo Show to check the weather, it will not only tell you but will show you.
+The first of Echo Show and Spot's new abilities is the ability to provide visual feedback.
+For example, when you ask them to check the weather, they will not only tell you but will show you.
 You can even ask Alexa to show you pictures from your Prime Photo account.

 2. Stream Videos

-Alexa, through Echo Show, can also stream videos from YouTube and Amazon Prime.
-You can say things like "Alexa, show me the trailer for Deadpool 2," "Alexa, show me funny fail videos," or "Alexa, stream SpongeBob Squarepants from Amazon Prime".
-Alexa promptly responds by pulling up relevant videos and playing them on Echo Show's screen.
+Echo Show and Echo Spot can also stream videos from YouTube and Amazon Prime.
+You can say things like, "Alexa, show me the trailer for Deadpool 2," "Alexa, show me funny fail videos," or "Alexa, stream SpongeBob Squarepants from Amazon Prime."
+Alexa promptly responds by pulling up relevant videos and playing them on your device's screen.
 In addition, when you ask Alexa for the latest news, she can now show you flash briefings from CNN, Bloomberg, and other news channels.